Millions Like Us

 Women’s Lives during the Second World War

-In the 1930s most women still expected to become wives and mothers.
+In 1939 most women still expected to become wives and mothers.
 The war years took the inferiority myth and destroyed it, catapulting servants and mistresses alike into a world of life and death responsibilities.

 From 1941, in an unprecedented move, women were conscripted (though not to combatant duty).
-Uprooted, these women were now launched into new lives in the WAAF, the WRNS, the ATS, the Land Army, the FANYs, the WVS.
-They became nurses, railway porters, code-breakers, motorbike despatch riders, lumberjills, fire-watchers, ambulance drivers, entertainers, welders – and even pacifists.
+Uprooted, these women were now launched into new lives in the services and the war factories.
+They became nurses, code-breakers, ambulance drivers, entertainers, welders – and even pacifists.
 Emotionally, their lives were turned upside down by the effects of bereavement, the evacuation of children, homelessness, family break-ups, shotgun marriages, illegitimacy and divorce.
-But in conditions of “Total War” millions of women – in the Services and on the Home Front - demonstrated that they were cleverer, more broad-minded and altogether more complex than anyone had ever guessed.
-Women emerged from the war transformed.
+But in conditions of “Total War” millions of women demonstrated that they were cleverer, more broad-minded and altogether more complex than anyone had ever guessed.
 A whole generation had awakened to their own potential.
 Deep down, they no longer bought the myth that women were inferior.

-For further information contact Lija Kresowaty at Penguin Books Lija.Kresowaty@uk.penguingroup.com
+For further information contact Amelia Fairney at Penguin amelia.fairney@uk.penguingroup.com

 In 2009 Virginia Nicholson met and interviewed Dame Vera Lynn at her Sussex home.
 The veteran “Forces’ Sweetheart” talked to Virginia about her wartime singing career and her time in Burma with ENSA.
 In Millions Like Us, Virginia writes: